List of awards and nominations received by Cate Blanchett

 Blanchett received Premiere magazine's Icon Award in 2006. the Santa Barbara International Film Festival Modern Master Award in 2008, and was inducted into the Hollywood Walk of Fame with a motion pictures star at 6712 Hollywood Boulevard in 2008.
 She received Women in Film and Television International's Crystal Award for excellence in the entertainment industry in 2014.
 She was honoured at the Museum of Modern Art's Film Benefit in 2015, the AACTA Longford Lyell Award in 2015, and the Costume Designers Guild Lacoste Spotlight Award in 2016.

 Blanchett was appointed Chevalier of the Order of Arts and Letters by the French Minister of Culture in 2012, and was named a Companion of the Order of Australia in the Queen's Birthday Honours in 2017, for services to the performing arts and as a supporter of humanitarian and environmental causes, which entitles her to use the post-nominal letters "AC" after her name.
 She was awarded the Centenary Medal for Service to Australian Society by the Australian government.
 She has been presented with a Doctor of Letters from University of Sydney, University of New South Wales, and Macquarie University, in recognition of her extraordinary contribution to the arts, philanthropy, and the community.

+In 2026, Blanchett was awarded the Praemium Imperiale in the category Film/Theatre.